TV Pirata: Reception

 Despite the slow beginning (and almost cancellation), the idea of a fresh new comedy style began to settle among Brazilian audiences who grew to embrace the program and its writers, who at the time were still writing the comedy magazine Casseta Popular and the newspaper-like Planeta Diário (the latter a nod to The Daily Planet).
-While the sketch comedy style was not new to the audiences, it was done in a manner to be considered ground breaking for the time and place while defying the old comedies styles on Brazilian television from the late 1960s to the early 1980s; therefore turning the show into a cultural phenomenon.
+While the sketch comedy style was not new to the audiences, it was done in a manner to be considered groundbreaking for the time and place while defying the old comedies styles on Brazilian television from the late 1960s to the early 1980s, and the show became a cultural phenomenon.

 Cancelation and revival

-But in 1990, due to weak cast changes and decrease in ratings, the series was cancelled.
+In 1990, due to weak cast changes and decrease in ratings, the series was cancelled.
 It experienced a short-lived revival in early 1992 but was cancelled later that year.
-However, the series obtained a cult status in Brazil since it was aired as there has never been a show like it before or since.
+However, the series obtained a cult status in Brazil since it was aired due to its uniqueness.
 The program has been released on DVD and was aired on Rede Globo's sister stations to celebrate its 40th anniversary in 2005.
 Some of the program's videos are also available through YouTube.